Read the below extract of book Arjun’s Jenny for free. Do leave your comments.

 “Thanks but no. The lecture will start shortly.”
 I politely declined.

 I walked a full circle but couldn’t find them.
 I cursed, checking the time, and rushed out.
 I couldn’t believe I had wasted all the free time searching for my friends.
 Punctuality was the mantra of this college.
-Professors made sure we learned the value of it by reprimanding us before everyone for tardiness and marking us absent.
-I strode at full speed towards the first class, ignoring the notice board, a part of my daily duty.
+Professors made sure we learned the value of time by reprimanding us before everyone for tardiness and marked us absent.
+I strode at full speed towards the first class and ignored the notice board, part of my daily duty.
 Claire didn’t care enough to check the notice board or anything related to studies.
 Priti and I both managed it.
 She gathered notes from professors or students, and I kept them up to date about any recent activities or notices.

 I usually walked slow, admiring the enormous campus.
 Surrounded by trees at various corners, the area maintained its natural look.
 We sat under the trees during examinations.
 Studying in the open but under the shadows of the towering trees was heaven.
-The college recently bought more land, dividing the campus into two parts, one part was the old architecture of red brick buildings.
+The college recently bought more land, dividing the campus into two parts.
+One part was the old architecture of red brick buildings.
 Sturdy.
 The recent construction had a slick look of concrete material.
-I passed a vast playground, filled with students practicing.
+I passed a vast playground crowded with students practicing.
 Our college took part in many inter-college sports competitions, providing rigorous training to selected candidates.
 I looked over my surroundings, still astounded to be part of this college.
 It was an honor, and I was proud of getting accepted.
 My friends back home ranted on the phone for missing the fun.
 They felt jealous of seeing my photos and posts on Facebook.
 Life in Mumbai had its charm.
-The beaches, nightlife, and demanding working-life, this city had it all.
+With the beaches, nightlife, and demanding working-life, this city had it all.

 I turned right towards the art section but stopped when I heard someone shouting my name.
-I spun to find my best friends bent, trying to breathe.
+I spun to find my two best friends bent, trying to breathe.
 Where were they?
 Were they waiting for me in the canteen?
 I should have found them.
-I wasted so long searching.
+I wasted so long searching for them.

 “Where were you two?”
 I asked, sprinting towards them.